Djsurry/projectile-solver/README.md

 If you have a problem where you have an object being launched from a certain height at a certain angle at a certain velocity, this will preform an analysis on the movement.
 [If you need help, click here](#Documentation)

 # Installation
-open a terminal and type the following: <br>
+Open a terminal and type the following:

 > Replace the bolded text in the code below with the most recent version.
 A list of versions is available [here](#Versions)